Acid washing a swimming pool – without draining

 Acid washing can be an effective way of removing pool stains but it should only be done if absolutely necessary.
 Also, we understand that there are situations where there is no other choice.
 However, if your pool is left empty for an extended period, the pool surface most likely will de-laminate (or separate) from the structure of the pool – particularly if your pool interior is over 10 years old.
 So please refill as soon as you can because many pools are damaged by exposure to sunlight and temperature differences.

 Cost to acid wash a pool

 Aside from treatment costs, an acid wash can be inconvenient and expensive.
-For example, an acid wash alone costs between $850-$4,000 depending on the size of your pool.
+For example, an acid wash alone costs between $650-$3,000 depending on the size of your pool.
 Also the prices does change depending on the severity of the stains.
-Importantly, this price does not include the tap water needed to refill the pool.
-This is often around $125 for 10,000 Gallons of water from most cities.
+Importantly, this price does not include the city water needed to refill the pool.
+This is often around $95 for 10,000 Gallons of water from most cities.
 Finally, there is the additional cost of the salt, pool acid, sunscreen and buffer to re-balance your pool water after it is refilled.

-Remember, be careful with people who advertise cheap acid wash prices.
+Remember, be careful with organizations who advertise cheap acid wash prices.
 In some cases, these unethical contractors will approach you for more money half way through the wash if the stains are not releasing easily.
 They will argue that extra time and materials are needed to remove the stains.
-For example, we had one client pay over $2,500 for an acid wash when the actual price they agreed on was less than $900.
-This scenario can be a very stressful situation for pool owners.
+A few years ago, we had one client pay over $2,500 for an acid wash when the actual price they agreed on was less than $900.
+This scenario can be a very stressful and uncomfortable situation for pool owners.

 The importance of contractor insurance